tenerate/tenerateVSCodeExtension/README.md

 ### 1.0.7

-Update extension to geneerate tests for all programming languages
+Updated extension to geneerate tests for all programming languages

 ### 1.0.6